Floydada, Texas: Wind energy development

-Floydada is located in what many call the wind corridor of the United States.
-The wind corridor stretches through the Great Plains from the Texas Panhandle north into Minnesota, including some of the most wind-rich states in the country.
+Floydada is located in what many call the wind corridor of the United States, which stretches through the Great Plains from the Texas Panhandle north into Minnesota, including some of the most wind-rich states in the country.

 The region is ideal for wind development because of its wind quality, the potential to connect into two different electric grid systems, and the plan scheduled for transmission build-out in the area.